stevinz/three-wboit/README.md

-# Three Oit
+# Three Wboit

 An implementation of Weighted, Blended Order Independent Transparency ([paper](http://jcgt.org/published/0002/02/09/), [blog](http://casual-effects.blogspot.com/2015/03/implemented-weighted-blended-order.html)) for use with [three.js](https://threejs.org/).
 This implementation is designed as a rendering [Pass](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/postprocessing/Pass.js).
 It can be used as a stand-alone replacement for `renderer.render()`, or used as part of a larger rendering stack with [Effect Composer](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/postprocessing/EffectComposer.js).

-There are several techniques available for order independent transparency, but this.
-This implementation is WebGL 1 compatible and mobile friendly.
+There are sveral common techniques available for [order independent transparency](https://learnopengl.com/Guest-Articles/2020/OIT/Introduction).
+This implementation uses Wboit for it's high performance and compatibility on slower hardware.
+This implementation is both WebGL 1 compatible and mobile friendly.

 ## Examples

-- <a href='https://stevinz.github.io/three-oit/WeightedBlended.html'>Transparent Scene Demos</a>
+- <a href='https://stevinz.github.io/three-wboit/WeightedBlended.html'>Transparent Scene Demos</a>

 ## Background